AHeroicLlama/Mappalachia/User_Guides/Advanced_plotting.md

 ## Draw Volumes
 Draw volumes mode is located at Plot Settings > Draw Volumes, and is on by default.<br/>
-This setting tells Mappalachia - assuming the volume is large enough - to draw the full outline of in-game volumes and triggers instead of just being plotted as a single icon.<br/>
+This setting tells Mappalachia to draw the full outline of in-game volumes and triggers instead of just being plotted as a single icon.<br/>
 For example, by plotting 'NoCampAllowedTrigger' with 'Draw Volumes' enabled, you will see more precisely *where* you can't build CAMPs, including the precise extents of these areas.<br/>
-Volumes below a certain area will still be drawn as an icon, in order for them to remain visible.<br/>
+Volumes below a certain area will still be drawn as an icon, in order for them to remain visible.
+Additionally for performance reasons, some very large volumes will also be represented by an icon.<br/>
 Draw Volumes applies to Icon and Topography mode.

 ## Legend Group